cksystemsteaching/selfie/README.md

-# Elementary Computer Science: From Bits and Bytes to the Big Picture
+# Elementary Computer Science: From Bits and Bytes to the Universality of Computing

 ### by Christoph Kirsch